Histopathology

 ✅ Tissue Sample Examination

-Commonly tested tissues include those from nasal polyps, tonsils, adenoids, sinus regions, and thyroid tissues.
+- Commonly tested tissues include those from nasal cavity, paranasal sinuses, tonsils, oral cavity, larynx, nasopharynx, thyroid and soft tissues.

 ✅ Cancer Diagnosis and Staging